NeuPhysics/neutrino/docs/collective.rst

 -----------------------

 .. figure:: assets/bipolar.png
+   :align: center

+   Biplar

 The neutrinos are generated in two classes with the same number density thus making up two total flavour isospins.
 Neutrino-neutrino interaction could make the oscillation unstable if it is too large.
+[2]_